nmtc-run/nmtc-run.github.io/pages/series-spring.md

 # Registration

 Race registration is free.
-Donations are accepted [online](/donate) or at the race start.
+We welcome donations <a href="/donate">online</a> and in-person (look for the tip jar at the registration table of each race).
+All funds support the continued viability of the NMTC Spring & Fall Race Series, the Eugene Curnow Marathon, and the Minnesota Voyageur Trail Ultramarathon.

 Register at the starting line of each race.
 If you arrive about an hour before the race start, look for the person sitting at a folding table with a laptop.
 And if you arrive a little closer to race time, look for the line of people near the folding table and laptop!